 What is The Fairytale Festival?

-The Fairy-tale Festival is a magical family day outside, on the grounds of Shankill Castle, Paulstown, Kilkenny on Sunday July 23rd.
-Gates open at midday and the event runs until 5pm.
+The Fairytale Festival is a magical family day outside in Woodstock Gardens, Inistioge, Kilkenny on Sunday July 21st.
+The event is aimed at 2-12 year old boys and girls.
+Gates open at 11am and the event runs until 6pm.

 You mentioned food stalls?
 Is there a picnic area?